David R. Giroux: Career

 Giroux joined T. Rowe Price in 1998 as research analyst in the US equity division.
 In this role, he oversaw the analysis of the firm's investments in the industrials, building products, and automotive sectors until 2006.
 Today, Giroux is a portfolio manager in the US equity division.

 He manages the Capital Appreciation Strategy including the Capital Appreciation Fund and is head of Investment Strategy, chief investment officer for Equity and Multi-Asset, and co-chair of the Equity Research Advisory Committee.
 He is a vice president at the firm and also serves as co-chair of the Asset Allocation Committee.

-For the 14 years that ended in June 30, 2020, the fund under Giroux’s management returned 9.25 percent annualized, above the 8.84 percent annualized for the S&P 500.
+For the 14 years that ended on June 30, 2020, the fund under Giroux's management returned 9.25 percent annualized, above the 8.84 percent annualized for the S&P 500.
 Giroux has been a guest speaker and expert analyst on several industry sites and podcasts, including CNBC, MSN, Fox Business, and Consuelo Mack's WealthTrac.